aidtopia/laser_tunnel/docs/build.md

 With the fan in place, slip the M4 nuts into the hexagonal recesses on the front, and insert the M4 screws into the holes on the opposite side.
 Hold a finger tip over the nut recess so that the nut doesn't slip out and tighten the screw manually from the back using a screwdriver.
 The screw should engage with the nut and pull it all the way into the recess.

 Avoid overtightening, which might crack the plastic.
-If both nuts are fully seated and the heads of the screws are against the bracket, the fan should be securely connected ot the bracket.
+If both nuts are fully seated and the heads of the screws are against the bracket, the fan should be securely connected tp the bracket.

 ### Install the circuit board